Josh Thomson: Return to the UFC

-Following the dissolution of Strikeforce in January 2013, Thomson returned to the UFC and faced Nate Diaz on April 20, 2013 at UFC on Fox 7.
-He won the fight via TKO (head kick and punches), becoming the first of only two fighters to date to finish Diaz by way of strikes.
+Following the dissolution of Strikeforce in January 2013, Thomson returned to the UFC and faced Nate Diaz on April 20, 2013, at UFC on Fox 7.
+He won the fight via TKO (head kick and punches), becoming the first of only three fighters (Hermes Franca & Jorge Masvidal) to finish Diaz.
 The win also earned him his first Knockout of the Night bonus award.